 I suppose the cereal isn't too bad though.
 It can actually be rather humorous.
 It provides us hours of entertainment as we speculate about the "Family Album" on the back of the box; I also get in a lot of Arabic reading from that cereal box.
 It is fun to learn about cultural differences, too.
 For example, many people call cereal "cold cereal."
 Why?
 Because you eat it with cold milk...Obviously.

 However, not everyone in the world likes their milk cold.
 The first time I had cereal at my homestay family's house in Russia, they boiled the milk and then put it on my cereal.
 I promptly told them that I liked oatmeal (if I have to have my milk hot, I want it on hot, pre-soggy cereal) a lot better than cold cereal.
+Also in Russia, they think that if you drink a cold drink, you will get sick and die, or so I was told--so they always serve lukewarm or hot beverages.

 And when Andrew and I had dinner with his Grandparents (who served a mission in Lebanon) and some of their Lebanese friends, I noticed that the Lebanese couple refused ice in their drinks because they preferred them to be warm.